svelteuidev/svelteui/apps/docs/src/pages/theming/svelteui-provider.md

 </SvelteUIProvider>
 ```

-> Note that extending or overriding the default theme will come later, this config only handles global styles defined above.
+> Note that extending or overriding the default theme will come later.
+This config only handles global styles as defined above.

 ## Component concepts